slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Proactive Problem Management – Go directly to the source.
 - Good leaders are leaders that grew up in the hierarchy.
 - People seek leadership because they want autonomy and influence.
 Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.

-> *"A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."
+- If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
+No explicit statements needed.
+If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.

+> *"Leadership is not about being followed, is about being first."
--- Lao Tzu*
+-- Dan Munro*

+> *"You can tell a bully from a leader by how they treat people who disagree with them."
+-- Miles K. Davis*

 > *"A politician who reads aloud speaches written by others is an actor, not a leader."
 -- Naval Ravikant*

 > *"The person who clears the path ultimately controls its direction, just as the canvas shapes the painting."
 -- Ryan Holiday*

+> *"If you wish to control others you must control yourself."
+-- Miyamoto Musashi*

+> *"The leader doesn't take charge of the tribe.
+The leader takes responsability for the tribe."
+"The highest status people in human history are those that asked for nothing and gave everything."
+"Charisma is the ability to project confidence and love at the same time."
+"If aren't willing to get mocked, you'll never be able to lead."
+"You lead by willing to walk alone."
+-- Naval Ravikant*

+> *"A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."
+-- Lao Tzu*

 > *"The only thing that gives orders is balls."
 -- Tony Montana*